 - Investment in Real Estate

 The applicant may invest in immovable property, land development or infrastructure projects.The investment must be at least €2 million for the purchase and/or construction and/or development of the said property or projects.
 It must be stressed out that if the investor wishes to invest in land under development, a business/development plan of the purchased property needs to be presented to the relevant Authorities for approval.
 The total investment of €2 million must include at least one residential property with a minimum value of €500.000 (excluding VAT).
 The residential property must always be kept as ‘permanent residence’ or, if sold, it must be replaced with an another residential property of equal or greater value (see criterion A(3) above).
+Investment in real estate situated in a no-building zone is not a qualified investment.

 - Purchase or Incorporation of a Cyprus Company or participation in Cyprus businesses or Cyprus Companies.

 The Applicant can invest at least €2 million in order to purchase, incorporate or participate in companies, that have physical presence and activities in Cyprus and employ at least five Cypriot or EU citizens who have been legally residing in Cyprus for a continuous period of at least 5 years prior to the application.
 The minimum number of employees increases where more than one applicant invests in the same company simultaneously or almost simultaneously.
+It is prohibited to create a development company and invest in its own development projects.

 - Investment in alternative investment funds (AIFs) or financial assets of Cypriot businesses or organizations.